kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 - `PodGroup` status is updated correctly
 - `PodGroup` is garbage collected when the replica is deleted
 - Pods linked to the non-existing workload or podGroup are not scheduled
-- Pods get unblocked when workload or podGroup is created and observed by scheduler
+- Pods get unblocked when workload and podGroup is created and observed by scheduler
 - Pods are not scheduled if there is no space for the whole PodGroup

 ##### e2e tests